OpenLI-NZ/openli/doc/CollectorDoc.md

 ### Inputs
-The inputs option is used to describe which interfaces should be used to intercept traffic.
+The inputs option is used to describe which interfaces on the collector should be used to intercept traffic.
 Each interface should be expressed using either its interface name (for non-DPDK capture) or its PCI device ID (for DPDK capture).

 You can also configure the number of processing threads that are assigned to intercepting the packets received on that interface.
 High speed interfaces